-Any course(s) properly dropped prior to the 12th week of the semester or its equivalent will constitute a "W".
+Any course(s) properly posted prior to the drop date for the semester or its equivalent will constitute a "W".
 The grade "W" is not used in computing grade point average.
-After the 12th week, students may be administratively withdrawn for extenuating circumstances (hospitalization, military deployment, etc.) if approved by the appropriate instructional dean.
+After the drop date, students may be administratively withdrawn for extenuating circumstances (hospitalization, military deployment, etc.) if approved by the appropriate instructional dean.
 Exception: Associate Degree Nursing Program (See A.D.N.
 Handbook).

-NOTE: It is the student's responsibility to officially withdraw from a course in the Counseling Center at the Wesson Campus and the Admissions Office at the Natchez Campus and the Simpson County Center. eLearning students must complete the drop form online at www.colin.edu/current-elearning-students/course-withdrawals.
+NOTE: It is the student's responsibility to officially withdraw from a course in Enrollment Services at the Wesson Campus and the Admissions Office at the Natchez Campus and the Simpson County Center. eLearning students must complete the drop form online at www.colin.edu/majors-programs/elearning-online/current-elearning-students/course-withdrawals.